aliabd97/temporal-stabilizer/README.md

 ## 👨‍💻 Author

-Developed by [Ali A Yehya].
+Developed by Ali A Yehya.
 Contributions welcome!